Automated Privacy Information Annotation in Large Language Model Interactions: Related Work

-\textbf{Privacy Risks of LLMs.} Recent work constructs the corpus with online personal information or user interaction history \cite{privacysurvey2, finetuneingleak} to train LLMs \cite{characterllm, exploitingpersona}, and enhance inference ability \cite{learningretrieval, hallucination}, resulting in the issue of memorization \cite{memorization, privacysurvey1, ProPILE, extractingtraining}, which recalls the personal sequences from LLM corpus.
+\textbf{Privacy Risks of LLMs.} Recent work constructs the corpora with online personal information or user interaction history \cite{privacysurvey2, finetuneingleak} to train LLMs \cite{characterllm, exploitingpersona}, and enhance inference ability \cite{learningretrieval, hallucination}, resulting in the issue of memorization \cite{memorization, privacysurvey1, ProPILE, extractingtraining}, which recalls the personal sequences from LLM corpora.
 Existing works solve this problem on the LLM service provider side, including data pre-processing approaches (e.g., sanitizing training data \cite{sanitizing} and reducing the frequency of private data appearing \cite{Deduplicating1, Deduplicating2}), and privacy-preserving training methods (e.g., differentially private training \cite{differential1, differential2, differential3}).
-In contrast, we takes a different angle for privacy risks of LLMs by locally detecting privacy in the users' interactions to prevent private information uploaded to LLM service providers, solving the problem at the root of the the user side. }
+In contrast, we take a different angle for privacy risks of LLMs by locally detecting privacy in the user interactions with LLMs to prevent private information from being uploaded to LLM service providers, solving the problem at the root of the user side.